kvarak/dnd/docs/_Classes/bard.md

 You can use a musical instrument as a spellcasting focus for your spells.

 ### Seaman
-Starting when you join this college at 1st level, you gain proficiency as sailor and with Athletics.
-Additionally have advantage on checks you make to swim or to climb the cordage of a ship, as wll as checks you make to balance on the rigging or to stay upright on the rocking deck of a ship.
-Furthermore, you gain proficiency with vehicles (water).

 To be a shantyman means to know your way around the deck, first and foremost.

+Starting when you join this college at 1st level, *Physique*, *Sailor* and *Swimming* are added to your class skills.
+Additionally you gain 2 skill points to spend on *Sailor*.

 ### Call and Response
-At 3rd level, you infuse the call and response rhythm of shanties with your bardic inspiration.
-When you grant Bardic Inspiration to a creature, that creature can use its reaction to move up to its speed, make an attack or take the Item action.
+You infuse the call and response rhythm of shanties with your bardic inspiration.
+When you grant Bardic Inspiration to a creature, that creature can use its ***reaction*** to move up to its speed, make an attack or take the Item action.
 If the creature decides to attack, the granted Bardic Inspiration die can be added to the damage roll for that attack.

 ### Look Out Mate
-At 6th level, you gain the ability to utter a mystical warning that saves your companions from certain death.
-As a ***reaction*** when a creature you can see within 30 feet of you that can hear you suffers a critical hit to turn the hit into a normal hit.
+You gain the ability to utter a mystical warning that saves your companions from certain death.
+As a ***reaction*** when a creature you can see within 30 ft that can hear you suffers a critical hit to turn the hit into a normal hit.
 You can use this feature a number of times equal to your Charisma modifier and can regain uses when you finish a long rest.

 ### Strong Lungs
-Also from 6th level, when you run out of breath or are choking, you can survive for a number of rounds equal to twice your Constitution modifier (minimum of 2 rounds).
+When you run out of breath or are choking, you can survive for a number of rounds equal to twice your Constitution modifier (minimum of 2 rounds).
 Accidents happen at sea, after all.

 ### Ballad of Shame Unending
-When you are 14th level, the very act of striking you down is enough to invoke a supernatural curse on whoever dared attack a shantyman.
-If you are reduced to 0 hit points or incapacitated against your will, you can immediately cast a 9th level bestow curse spell against a target within 60 feet, without expending a spell slot nor using an action.
+The very act of striking you down is enough to invoke a supernatural curse on whoever dared attack a shantyman.
+If you are reduced to 0 hit points or incapacitated against your will, you can immediately cast a 9th level bestow curse spell against a target within 60 ft, without expending a spell slot nor using an action.